Skip to content

 Tool Description

-get_my_info Current user identity, role, and visible namespaces
+get_my_info Current user identity, role, and visible namespaces.

 Write tools (disabled in readonly mode)